Parth Chawla

 Working Papers

-Chawla, P. 2025.
-“Can Human Capital Improve Firm Resilience in Financial Crises?
-Evidence from the 1997 Indonesian Crisis”.
+Chawla, P. 2026.
+“Local Human Capital Development and Firm Resilience: Evidence from the 1997 Indonesian Crisis.”
 Working paper.
 (Job Market Paper) SSRN Link

 Summary Do returns to human capital rise during crises?
-This paper examines whether Indonesia's INPRES school construction program in the 1970s improved firm resilience during the 1997 Asian Financial Crisis.
-I combine a difference-in-differences strategy with a shift-share instrument, exploiting variation in district INPRES intensity and the national share of treated working-age cohorts.
-I find that each additional school per 1,000 children raised post-crisis real labor productivity and output by 2.8 and 3.5 percent, respectively.
-These effects are not explained by pre-crisis differences in basic educational attainment.
-Instead, INPRES contributed to a pre-crisis shift of workers toward skill-intensive production work.
-Using reduced-form evidence and a simple model, I show that the resulting local abundance of skilled production workers helped keep their wages lower in high-INPRES districts, enabling plants to retain more skilled workers during the crisis.
+This paper examines whether human capital accumulation created by Indonesia's INPRES school construction program in the 1970s improved firm resilience in the 1997 Asian Financial Crisis.
+I find that each additional school per 1,000 children increased real labor productivity and output during the crisis period by 2.7 and 3.3 percent, respectively.
+INPRES induced changes in the local pre-crisis workforce composition that shifted workers toward more skill-intensive production work.
+I argue that these skills became particularly valuable during the crisis, when firms faced disruptions.
+Consistent with this mechanism, INPRES had larger effects in sectors with higher import intensity, where adjustment demands were greater.
+I show that the local abundance of skilled workers in high-INPRES districts kept wages relatively lower, enabling plants to retain more of them when they were most valuable.

 Research in Progress